jeffjewiss/broccoli-postcss-single/README.md

 - **`options`**:
  - **`plugins`**: An array of plugin objects to be used by Postcss (a minimum of 1 plugin is required).
 The supported object format is `module`: the plugin module itself, and `options`: an object of supported options for the given plugin.
  - **`map`**: An object of options to describe how Postcss should [handle source maps](https://github.com/postcss/postcss/blob/master/docs/source-maps.md).
+ - **`browsers`**: An array of supported browsers following the [browserslist](https://github.com/ai/browserslist) format.
+These will be passed to the options of each postcss plugin.
+This can be overridden on a per plugin basis.

 ## Example